zowe/docs-site/docs/extend/extend-cli/cli-devTutorials.md

 # Developing for Zowe CLI

-You can extend Zowe CLI by developing plug-ins and contributing code to the base Zowe CLI or existing plug-ins.
+You can extend Zowe&trade; CLI by developing plug-ins and contributing code to the base Zowe CLI or existing plug-ins.

 ## How can I contribute?
 You can contribute to Zowe CLI in the following ways: